egladysh/memcacher/docs/README.md

 		-d run as daemon
 		-p Port number, default is 11211
-		-t Number of threads, default is 1 (just the main thread) -m Max cache memory (MB), default is 500
+		-t Number of threads, default is 1 (just the main thread) -c Max number of simultaneous connections, default is 1024 -m Max cache memory (MB), default is 500

 * Example: memcacher -p 5000 -t 2 -m 100